 - The checkpoint must exhibit sufficient indicia of its official nature;

-- Drivers should be detained a minimal amount of time; and
+- Drivers should be detained for a minimal amount of time; and

 - Roadblocks should be publicly advertised in advance.1

 If a checkpoint does not meet these requirements, a driver arrested at such an inspection may be able to defend against DUI charges.

 Below, our California DUI defense attorneys answer the following frequently asked questions about California DUI sobriety checkpoints:

 - 1. Are California DUI checkpoints constitutional?

 - 2. What can a driver expect when stopped?

 - 3. What are the rules and regulations for DUI sobriety checkpoints in California?

 - 4. Can a driver turn around to avoid a DUI checkpoint?

 - 5. Can a driver refuse to cooperate?

 - 6. What if someone is caught driving without a license?

 - 7. How can people find out about DUI checkpoints in advance?